Cable Upright Row

 • Can Cable Upright Row replace lateral raises?

-It can complement them, but movement patterns differ.
+It can complement them, but the movement patterns differ.

 Did you know tracking your workouts leads to better results?